You searched for: “decaying

 3. In electronics, to decrease gradually in magnitude with reference to voltage or current: During what are called "Brown Outs", the quality of light in the city's core actually decays due to the electrical circuits being overloaded.

-5. To fall into ruin: Without good repairs to the infrastructure, the bridges leading across the river into cities will decay and fall apart.
+5. To fall into ruin: Without good repairs to the infrastructure, bridges crossing rivers into cities will decay and fall apart.

-6. In pathology, to decline in health or vigor; to waste away: The dentist cautioned that without regular tooth brushing, one's teeth will start to decay.
+6. In pathology, to decline in health or vigor; to waste away: The dentist cautioned that without regular teeth brushing, one's teeth will start to decay.

-7. Declining from a state of normality, excellence, or prosperity; to deterioration: There are days when Dora's mother is convinced that her memory is beginning to decay because she can't seem to remember specific dates, names, etc. as well as she could before.
+7. To decline from a state of normality, excellence, or prosperity; to deteriorate: There are days when Dora's mother is convinced that her memory is beginning to decay because she can't seem to remember specific dates, names, etc. as well as she could before.

 This entry is located in the following units: cad-, cas-, cid- (page 3) de- (page 4)